XUV fluorescence as a probe of laser-induced helium nanoplasma dynamics: Experimental Setup

 \section{Experimental Setup}

 An overview of the experimental geometry including the key components is given in Fig.\,\ref{fig:camera-screen}.
 We generate helium clusters by expanding precooled He gas with a purity of 99.9999\% from 20\,bar stagnation pressure through a circular nozzle into vacuum at temperatures between 4\,K and 15\,K. The nozzle is formed by an electron microscope aperture plate with a 5\,µm orifice, while cooling is provided by a Gifford-McMahon closed-cycle cryostat.
 This type of He cluster source is well characterized in terms of the temperature and pressure dependent cluster size distribution\,\cite{doi:10.1063/1.3650235}.
 By changing the nozzle temperature the average particle size can be tuned from rather small He clusters $\overline{N}=3.3\cdot10^3$ with a diameter on the order of a few nm up to large $\mu$m-size droplets comprising more than $10^{10}$ He atoms.
+The precision of the temperature control is $\pm 30$\,mK, which translates into a size variation, which is much smaller than the full-width at half-maximum of the generated cluster size distribution in a supersonic expansion.
+The latter is on the order of the average cluster size $\overline{N}$.
 A few millimeter downstream of the nozzle intense fs laser pulses overlap perpendicularly with the molecular beam.

 A commercial laser system provides the near-IR pulses with a central wavelength of 1030\,nm and a pulse energy of 1\,mJ at a repetition rate of 5\,kHz.
 The pulse duration of $\tau=180$\,fs has been characterized by measuring the intensity autocorrelation.
 The fs pulses are focused onto the He clusters by an $f$\,=\,30\,mm lens resulting in a peak intensity beyond 10$^{16}$\,W/cm$^2$.
 Note, the intensity threshold for barrier suppression ionization (BSI) of individual He atoms is $\approx 10^{15}$\,W/cm$^2$, while BSI in clusters requires a slightly lower laser intensity\,\cite{PhysRevLett.63.2212,PhysRevLett.105.053401}.
 Thus, rather small clusters with an average size $\overline{N}<10^4$ are almost completely inner-ionized, i.e. the electrons are ionized to a large extent from the individual cluster atoms but do not leave the cluster as a whole, because of the deep plasma potential building up.